Chris Mendoza: A Celestial Spirit

-Christian A. Mendoza is the first in a series of five artists who will display their work in the mezzanine gallery of Pearl River Mart’s Tribeca pop-up store.
+Christian A. Mendoza is the first in a series of five artists who will display their work in the mezzanine gallery of our TriBeCa store.
 Specializing in both fine arts and product design, Mendoza is a fellow champion of our core mission of promoting cross-cultural understanding and a longtime member of the arts community in New York City.

 “Pearl River has always been about bringing together people from different cultures,” he said, gesturing down to the store from the mezzanine exhibit space.
 “Coming here is like going to a gallery, where art takes the shape of these items in our lives.”